-(2) The Head of the Commissioning Service shall obtain the prior written agreement of the City Solicitor and the City Chamberlain in respect of any contract to be awarded or extended in accordance with Standing Order 10(1).
+10(2) -The Head of the Commissioning Service shall obtain the prior written agreement of the City Solicitor Head of Legal and Democratic Services and the City Chamberlain Head of Finance in respect of any contract to be awarded or extended in accordance with Standing Order 10(1).

-11. CORRUPT OR ILLEGAL PRACTICES
+11 CORRUPT OR ILLEGAL PRACTICES

-- (1) Every written contract shall contain a clause entitling the Council to cancel the contract and to recover from the contractor the amount of any loss resulting from such cancellation, if the contractor shall have offered or given or agreed to give to any person any gift for consideration of any kind as an inducement or reward for doing or for refraining from doing or for having done or refrained from doing any action in relation to the winning or execution of the contract or any other contract with the Council, or for showing or forbearing to show favour or disfavour, these acts shall have been done by any person employed by the contractor or acting on its behalf (whether with or without the knowledge of the contractor), or if in relation to any contract with the Council the contractor or any person employed by it or acting on its behalf shall have committed any offence under the Prevention of Corruption Acts 1889 to 1916, or shall have given any fee or reward, the receipt of which is an offence under Section 68(2) of the Local Government (Scotland) Act 1973. - (2) Without prejudice to the foregoing generality, if any contractor tendering for a contract with the Council or under a contract entered into with the Council shall offer or give any gratuity, bonus, discount, consideration or bribe of any kind whatsoever to any Member or Official of the Council, the Council shall forthwith remove that contractor from the list of tenderers or determine that contract as the case may be, and such contractor shall be liable for any loss or damage which the Council may thereby sustain.
+- 11(1) Every written contract shall contain a clause entitling the Council to cancel the contract and to recover from the contractor the amount of any loss resulting from such cancellation, if the contractor shall have offered or given or agreed to give to any person any gift for consideration of any kind as an inducement or reward for doing or for refraining from doing or for having done or refrained from doing any action in relation to the winning or execution of the contract or any other contract with the Council, or for showing or forbearing to show favour or disfavour, these acts shall have been done by any person employed by the contractor or acting on its behalf (whether with or without the knowledge of the contractor), or if in relation to any contract with the Council the contractor or any person employed by it or acting on its behalf shall have committed any offence under the Prevention of Corruption Acts 1889 to 1916, or the Bribery Act 2010, or shall have given any fee or reward, the receipt of which is an offence under Section 68(2) of the Local Government (Scotland) Act 1973. - 11(2) Without prejudice to the foregoing generality, if any contractor tendering for a contract with the Council or under a contract entered into with the Council shall offer or give any gratuity, bonus, discount, consideration or bribe of any kind whatsoever to any Member or Official of the Council, the Council shall forthwith remove that contractor from the list of tenderers or determine that contract as the case may be, and such contractor shall be liable for any loss or damage which the Council may thereby sustain.

-12. HEALTH AND SAFETY
+12 HEALTH AND SAFETY

-The Commissioning Officer shall, in the selection of tenderers for the execution of construction and related works, take reasonable steps to ensure that all prospective tenderers employing five or more persons shall have submitted in advance evidence to show compliance with the relevant sections of the Construction (Design & Management) Regulations 2007 and any amendment or replacement and that in all cases due regard is had to the requirements of the Health and Safety at Work etc Act and regulations thereunder.
+12(1) The Commissioning Officer shall, wherever possible, in the selection of tenderers for the execution of construction and related works, take reasonable steps to ensure that all prospective tenderers employing five or more persons shall have submitted in advance evidence to show compliance with the relevant sections of the Construction (Design & Management) Regulations 2007 and any amendment or replacement and that in all cases due regard is had to the requirements of the Health and Safety at Work etc Act 1974 and regulations thereunder.

-13. INSURANCES
+13 INSURANCES

-- (1) Every contract in connection with the execution of works and, where appropriate, the supply of goods or materials and the provision of services shall provide that the contractor shall:- - (i) maintain such insurances as are necessary or are specifically required to cover - (a) liability to workpeople under statute and at common law; and - (b) liability to third parties; - (c) liability to the Council for failing to meet appropriate professional standards; and - (ii) whenever required, produce for inspection by any officer authorised by the Council for that purpose documentary evidence that the insurances are properly maintained and the relative policy or policies and receipts in question. - (2) Certificates of insurance (and any renewal receipts therefor during the period of the contract) shall be exhibited to the Council prior to the commencement of every contract for the carrying out of works or the provision of supplies or services and on demand thereafter throughout the whole period of the contract.
+- 13(1) Every contract in connection with the execution of works and, where appropriate, the supply of goods or materials and the provision of services shall provide that the contractor shall:- - (a) maintain such insurances as are necessary or are specifically required to cover - (I) liability to workpeople under statute and at common law; and - (II) liability to third parties;

+- (III) liability to the Council for failing to meet appropriate professional standards; and - (b) whenever required, produce for inspection by any officer authorised by the Council for that purpose documentary evidence that the insurances are properly maintained and the relative policy or policies and receipts in question. - 13(2) Certificates of insurance (and any renewal receipts therefor during the period of the contract) shall be exhibited to the Council prior to the commencement of every contract for the carrying out of works or the provision of supplies or services and on demand thereafter throughout the whole period of the contract.

-14. PERFORMANCE BONDS
+14 PERFORMANCE BONDS